myselfHimanshu/ai-vision-program/README.md

     <summary>Session-10</summary>

 - Advanced Concepts : Training and Learning Rates
+- Achieve an accuracy of greater than 88% on CIFAR-10 dataset
-- Add CutOut augmentation.
-It should come from your transformations (albumentations)
+    - Add CutOut augmentation
     - Implement LR Finder (for SGD, not for ADAM)
     - Implement ReduceLROnPlatea
-- Find best LR to train your model
-- Use SDG with Momentum
-- Train for 50 Epochs.
-- Show Training and Test Accuracy curves
-- Target 88% Accuracy.
-- Run GradCAM on the any 25 misclassified images.
-Make sure to mention what is the prediction and what was the ground truth label.
 - Result
     - parameters : 11,173,962
     - epoch : 50